zohooo/jaxmark/README.md

 JaxMark
 =======

-JaxMark is an online Markdown + LaTeX editor with live preview.
+JaxMark is an embeddable online Markdown + LaTeX editor with live preview.
 You could try it at [http://zohooo.github.io/jaxmark](http://zohooo.github.io/jaxmark).